Who We Are

 As donor advisor at the Edmonton Community Foundation, Matt works closely with caring donors who want to make Edmonton a better place for everyone.
 He was drawn to DRIFCan because of the demonstrated commitment of the entire organization, from James down, who want to improve life for people like his daughter.

-With more than a decade of professional experience in the charitable sector, Mark wants to use his skills to help accelerate the cure by supporting the work of DRIFCan.
+With more than a decade of professional experience in the charitable sector, Matt wants to use his skills to help accelerate the cure by supporting the work of DRIFCan.

 Ryan Casey, Treasurer